Coronavirus (COVID-19) Disease

 Coronavirus (COVID-19)

-If you are concerned you may have COVID-19, call your doctor to discuss.
+If you are concerned you may have COVID-19, call your doctor (PCP) to discuss.
 Keep track of your symptoms and if you have an emergency warning sign (such as trouble breathing), get medical attention right away.

 WHA's network includes multiple medical groups (where you see your doctor) and they are good resources for vaccine information and are linked below: